 403(b) Retirement Plans: Mutual Funds, Annuities and Other Key Terms

-Yet when it comes to your retirement planning efforts, time can be your best friend — provided you make the most of savings plans and solutions.
+Yet when it comes to your retirement planning efforts, time can be your best friend.
 By starting a 403(b) retirement plan early in your career — or at least as soon as you realize that the option is available — you may be able to make the most of your time and money.

-The Texas Teacher Retirement System (TRS) estimates a school employee’s pension from TRS will cover only about 69%2 of a retiree’s financial needs.
+The Teacher Retirement System of Texas (TRS)2 estimates a school employee’s pension from TRS will cover only about 69% of a retiree’s financial needs.
 That means you’ll likely want to consider other income sources to help you live comfortably in retirement.

 What else should Texas school employees keep in mind?

-How 403(b) plans can help Texas school employees
+How do 403(b) plans help Texas school employees?

-School employees who work in Texas school districts have the option of enrolling in a retirement plan known as a 403(b).
-Named after section 403(b) of the Internal Revenue Code, this type of investment plan is specifically designated for teachers and other employees in the nonprofit sector to build retirement funds and achieve their financial goals.
+School employees who work in Texas school districts have the option of enrolling in a 403(b) retirement plan.
+Named after section 403(b) of the Internal Revenue Code,5 this type of investment plan is specifically designated for employees in the education and nonprofit sectors to help them build retirement funds.

 403(b) investment choices: mutual funds or annuities